JuergenGutsch/blog/_source/_posts/2020-06-29-trying-orchard-core.md

 ![](../img/orchardcore/dotnet-run.png)

-As usual in ASP.NET Core, I get two URLs to call the app.
+As usual in ASP.NET Core I get two URLs to call the app.
 The HTTP version on port 5000 and the HTTPS version on port 5001.

 I'm now should be able to call the CMS in the browser.
 Et voilà:

 ![](../img/orchardcore/first-start.png)

-Since every CMS has an admin area, I try `/admin` for sure.
+Since every CMS has an admin area, I tried `/admin` for sure.

 At the first start it asks you about to set initial credentials and stuff like this.
 I already did this before.
 At every other start I just see the log-in screen: